What Would You Live On If You Couldn't Work?

 Savings depleted fast

-The average UK household has 3 months' expenses in savings.
+The average UK household has around 3 months' expenses in savings.
 Then what?

 Pressure to return too early